5apps/stashboard/README.md

 deploy repo with just a basic index.html file, because `ember-cli-deploy` will try to fetch the repo first and fail if it's empty.

+#### Reusing the previous build for deployment

+In cases when the last deployment didn't work, e.g. because of network issues, you don't need to do the whole build step again.
+For this you can define an environment variable to reuse the build from the previous
+deployment:

+    EMBER_CLI_DEPLOY_REUSE_BUILD=true ember deploy <deploy target>